RoboPhred/cultist-recipe-hotkeys/readme.md

 - Install [version 5.2](https://github.com/BepInEx/BepInEx/releases/tag/v5.2) or later by extracting the zip file into your Cultist Simulator install location
 - Run the game once, to let BepInEx create its folder structure.
 - Place the cultist-recipe-hotkeys.dll file from the download into `Cultist Sumulator/BepInEx/Plugins`

+## Configuration

+The hotkeys used to learn, restore, and execute recipes can be modified.
+After running the mod once, look in `Cultist Simulator/BepInEx/Config` for the config file
+`net.robophreddev.CultistSimulator.CultistRecipeHotkeys.cfg`.
+Inside you will find the bindings.
+A list of valid keys can be found [here](https://docs.unity3d.com/ScriptReference/KeyCode.html).

 ### Troubleshooting